pranshurastogi29/BTC_mining_fees_optimization_RL/README.md

 There are two major components in DRiLLS framework:

 * **Custom environment**: a setup of the design space exploration problem as a reinforcement learning task.
 The logic synthesis environment is implemented as a session in [drills/env.py](drills/env.py).
 * **Reinforcement Learning** environment: it employs an *Advantage Actor Critic agent (A2C)* to navigate the environment searching for the best optimization at a given state.
-It is implemented in [drills/model.py](drills/model.py) and uses [drills/features.py](drills/features.py) to extract AIG features.
+It is implemented in [drills/model.py](drills/model.py).

 DRiLLS agent exploring the design space of [Max](https://github.com/lsils/benchmarks/blob/master/arithmetic/max.v) design.